lstrzebinczyk/the_empire_blog/posts/10-vertical-horizontal-and-spacer.md

 end
 ```

-That should allow us to have horizontal stacking.
-Now we just need to update...
+That should should do the trick.
+Now we just need to update the...

 ## UI::Button

-We already have `UI::Button`, but the problem is that it is not `UI::Item`.
+We already have `UI::Button`, but it is not `UI::Item`.
 This is easily fixable by replacing `include SF::Drawable` with `include UI::Item` and implementing the missing methods.
 Second issue is that it must accept a `@parent`, but that is also trivially done.
+I will do all of these changes off-screen.

 Third issue is that we must be able to create it as a child of `UI::Collection`, which is easy enough: